YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario13/README.md

 ![Scenario13](Images/scenario13.jpg "Scenario13")

+:boom:
 As the LabOnDemand runs Kubernetes 1.15, you first need to upgrade its version.
 This can be achieved by following the [Addenda4](../../Addendum/Addenda04).

 Also, you will also need to configure your environment for iSCSI if not done yet.
 That part is described in the [Addenda5](../../Addendum/Addenda05).
+:boom:

 ## A. Create a new storage class with the option allowVolumeExpansion.